 Quibin Student Health Services is available to on-campus resident students during the academic year.
-Health Services is open each weekday, with evening hours twice weekly.
-The hours that the Health Services office is open vary weekly.
+Health Services is open weekdays with hours posted and updated in each hall.
 Students generally sign up for appointments, but staff accommodates walk-in urgent visits.
 Health Services staff is comprised of family nurse practitioners who diagnose and treat common, acute medical illnesses, assist with the management of chronic illnesses, and provide health education and referral.
 Limited laboratory services are also available, as well as common over-the-counter medications and first-aid supplies.
 Students are referred to local hospitals and walk-in clinics for x-rays and other diagnostic services, as needed, and for emergency care.
 Two local hospital emergency departments, local immediate care medical offices, and one walk-in clinic are available to students for after-hours health care.